-Descriptor: An entry-level lawyer who practises in criminal law should be able to advise clients before arrest, seek bail, make pleas, participate in minor contested hearings and assist in preparing cases for trial.
+An entry-level lawyer who practises in criminal law should be able to advise clients before arrest, seek bail, make pleas, participate in minor contested hearings and assist in preparing cases for trial.

-1. Providing advice identified the client's legal rights and legal powers of the police or other prosecutors or investigators in relation to a criminal matter. informed the client of those rights and powers in a way that a reasonable client could understand. identified the legal elements of any offence with which the client is charged. where possible, confirmed in writing any instructions given by the client in response to initial advice. implemented the client's instructions, when it is appropriate in the circumstances to do so.
-2. Applying for bail identified the client's options and communicated them to the client in a way antresonable client could understand. helped the client to make an informed decision about which option to select, helped the client to make an informed decision about which option to select. • made, or beenminuglychbeen theory of the process of or observed, an application observed, an application observed, an application observed, an application of the circumstate for the first of the fi circumstances. • fully advised the folling advised the following the fo 3.
-Making pleas identified the client's options and communicated them to the client in a way a reasonable client could understand. • identified and gathered all material useful to the plea, according to law and good practice. • presented, or been involved in the process of presenting, or observed the presentation of, the plea in an effective and persuasive manner, having regard to the circumstances of the case. advised the client fully of the outcome in a way a reasonable client could understand.
-4. Representing a client in minor matters completed all preparation required by law, good practice and the circumstances of the case. represented, or been involved in representing the client, or observed the client being represented, effectively at a contested hearing.
-5. Assisting to prepare cases for trial identified and gathered the evidence needed to support the client's case. • identified and briefed, or been involved in briefing, appropriate experts (including counsel) having regard to good practice and the requirements of the case.
+Element Performance criteria The lawyer has competently: 1.
+Providing advice identified the client's legal rights and legal powers of the police or other prosecutors or investigators in relation to a criminal matter. informed the client of those rights and powers in a way that a reasonable client could understand. identified the legal elements of any offence with which the client is charged. where possible, confirmed in writing any instructions given by the client in response to initial advice. implemented the client's instructions, when it is appropriate in the circumstances to do so.
+2. Applying for bail identified the client's options and communicated them to the client in a way a reasonable client could understand. helped the client to make an informed decision about which option to select. made, or been involved in the process of making, or observed, an application for bail or taken other action effectively in the circumstances. fully advised the client of any bail conditions.
+3. Making pleas identified the client's options and communicated them to the client in a way a reasonable client could understand. identified and gathered all material useful to the plea, according to law and good practice.

+presented, or been involved in the process of

+presenting, or observed the presentation of, the plea in an effective and persuasive manner, having regard to the circumstances of the case.

+- advised the client fully of the outcome in a way a reasonable client could understand. - 4.
+Representing a client in minor matters - completed all preparation required by law, good practice and the circumstances of the case. - represented, or been involved in representing the client, or observed the client being represented, effectively at a contested hearing. - 5.
+Assisting to prepare cases for trial - identified and gathered the evidence needed to support the client's case. - identified and briefed, or been involved in briefing, appropriate experts (including counsel) having regard to good practice and the requirements of the case.